 Visiting the Royals

 Sadly, back then I was not backing up my photographs as regularly as I do today.
-With this or something similar.
-After taking probably fifty selfies in front of my favourite pieces of furnishing extravaganza called insides of Royal palace of Brussels and posing under every chandelier, my SD card decided it had enough.
-And everything went blank.
+After taking probably fifty selfies in front of my favorite pieces of furnishing extravaganza called insides of Royal palace of Brussels and posing under every chandelier, my SD card decided it had enough.
+Everything went blank.
 Some photos taken by other enchanted visitors are available here.

 Luckily there were waffles